 Take a look for yourself!
 Click Here to View Reader Store!

-2. Access to over 3 million titles!
+2. Access to Best-Selling titles!

 For most elementary school students, this would be the first reading challenge they have ever participated in.
 In order to instill a love of literacy that will help them the rest of their lives, they need to be offered reading material that sparks their interest.